Esri/arcgis-runtime-ios-async-await/README.md

 * Xcode 13.0 (or newer)
 * iOS 15 (or newer)

+## Known Issues
+* Canceling an AGSJob requires manually wrapping the job in a cancelable task and calling `AGSJob.progress.cancel()`.

 ## Instructions

+Add an `import ArcGISAsyncAwait` statement to your Swift source files.
+To include the source for `ArcGISAsyncAwait`, either use Swift Package Manager, or include the source files into your project.

 ### Swift Package Manager

- 1. Open your project in Xcode
+ 1. Open your project in Xcode.
- 2. Go to *File* > *Swift Packages* > *Add Package Dependency* option
+ 2. Go to **File** > **Add Packages…**.
- 3. Enter `https://github.com/Esri/arcgis-runtime-ios-async-await` as the package repository URL
+ 3. Enter `https://github.com/Esri/arcgis-runtime-ios-async-await` as the Package URL.
- 4. Choose version 100.12.0 or a later version.
-Click Next.
+ 4. Set the `Dependency Rule` to **Branch** and reference the `main` branch.
+Click **Add Package**.

- Note: The ArcGIS Runtime Async Await Swift Package adds the ArcGIS SDK Swift Package as a dependency so no need to add both separately.
-If you already have the ArcGIS Runtime SDK Swift Package, delete that and just add the ArcGIS Runtime SDK Async Await Swift Package.
+ Note: The ArcGIS Runtime Async Await Swift Package adds the ArcGIS Runtime SDK package as a dependency.

  New to Swift Package Manager?
 Visit [swift.org/package-manager/](https://swift.org/package-manager/).

 ### Manual

- 1. Clone or download this repo
+ 1. Clone or download this repo.
- 2. Drag and drop the `AsyncWrappers.swift` and `AsyncWrapperActors.swift` files into your project through the Xcode Project Navigator pane
+ 2. Drag and drop the `AsyncWrappers.swift` and `AsyncWrapperActors.swift` files into your project through the Xcode Project Navigator pane.

 ## Additional Resources

 * Want to start a new Runtime project?
-[Setup](https://developers.arcgis.com/ios/get-started) your dev environment
+[Setup](https://developers.arcgis.com/ios/get-started) your dev environment.
 * New to the API?
-Explore the documentation : [Guide](https://developers.arcgis.com/ios/) | [API Reference](https://developers.arcgis.com/ios/api-reference/)
+Explore the documentation : [Guide](https://developers.arcgis.com/ios/) | [API Reference](https://developers.arcgis.com/ios/api-reference/).
 * Got a question?
-Ask the community on our [forum](https://community.esri.com/community/developers/native-app-developers/arcgis-runtime-sdk-for-ios/)
+Ask the community on our [forum](https://community.esri.com/community/developers/native-app-developers/arcgis-runtime-sdk-for-ios/).

 ## Issues